 Our principal customers are major integrated oil and gas companies, large independent and foreign national oil and gas companies throughout the world.
 Drilling contractors, other oilfield contractors and engineering and construction companies also represent a portion of our customer base.
-In 2021, our top 15 customers represented approximately 59% of total revenues, and Chevron and its affiliated companies accounted for approximately 12% of total revenues.
-In 2020 and 2019, our top 15 customers represented approximately 60% and 52% of total revenues, respectively, while Chevron and BP and their affiliated companies accounted for approximately 11% and 10%, respectively of 2020 and 2019 total revenues.
+In 2022, our top 15 customers represented approximately 60% of total revenues, and Chevron accounted for approximately 10% of total revenues.
+In 2021 and 2020, our top 15 customers represented approximately 59% and 60% of total revenues, respectively, while Chevron accounted for approximately 12% and 11%, respectively of 2021 and 2020 total revenues.
 The loss of one or more of our significant customers could have an adverse effect on our results of operations, financial position and cash flows.